Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "...I’m sorry?"

 "Gorku and Mister Chadesekan.
-His recovery is going to be...painful.
+His recovery is going to be... painful.
 If he is to succeed, he will need companionship, and I suspect they will have their hands full with him for some time."

 "Very well," Tran said distractedly.
 "We will provide material assistance to them as well."